 I concur in the majority‘s holding that the ordinance is without force and effect within the limits of the incorporated municipalities located within Franklin County, but do not agree with the holding that appellant has no standing to challenge the ordinance insofar as it prohibits the possession of keg beer within the county.
 There is, of course, a considerable portion of the county which lies outside the confines of the few scattered municipalities.

-Seeing little value in a lengthy unilateral dissertation on a proposition with which the Court declines to come to grips, I simply point out that the State has occupied the whole field of regulating beer container sizes and thereby pre-empted the county from acting in this area.[3]
-In Clyde Hess Distributing Co. v.
-Bonneville County, 69 Idaho 505, 510, 210 P.2d 798, 800 (1949), the Court held that if the legislature has shown its intent to occupy the whole field "any regulation by the county [would] necessarily [be] inconsistent with the general law."
+Seeing little value in a lengthy unilateral dissertation on a proposition with which the Court declines to come to grips, I simply point out that the State has occupied the whole field of regulating beer container sizes and thereby pre-empted the county from acting in this area.3 In Clyde Hess Distributing Co. v.
+Bonneville County, 69 Idaho 505, 510, 210 P.2d 798, 800 (1949), the Court held that if the legislature has shown its intent to occupy the whole field “any regulation by the county [would] necessarily [be] inconsistent with the general law.”
 In Lancaster v.
-Municipal Court, 6 Cal.3d 805, 494 P.2d 681 (1972), the California Supreme Court held:
+Municipal Court, 6 Cal.
+3d 805, 494 P.2d 681 (1972), the California Supreme Court held:

-"[A] local municipal ordinance is invalid if it attempts to impose additional requirements in a field that is preempted by general law... .
+“[A] local municipal ordinance is invalid if it attempts to impose additional requirements in a field that is preempted by general law. . . .
 Local legislation in conflict with general law is void.
-Conflicts exist if the ordinance duplicates ..., contradicts ..., or enters an area fully occupied by general law, either expressly or by legislative implication... .
-If the subject matter or field of the legislation has been fully occupied by the state, there is no room for supplementary or complementary local legislation, even if the subject were otherwise one properly characterized as a `municipal affair.'"
-494 P.2d at 682 (citations omitted).
+Conflicts exist if the ordinance duplicates . . . , contradicts . . . , or enters an area fully occupied by general law, either expressly or by legislative implication. . . .
+If the subject matter or field of the legislation has been fully occupied by the state, there is no room for supplementary or complementary local legislation, even if the subject were otherwise one properly characterized as a ‘municipal affair.‘” 494 P.2d at 682 (citations omitted).
 See Phoenix Respirator & Ambulance Service, Inc. v.
 McWilliams, 12 Ariz.
 App.
 186, 468 P.2d 951 (1970).

-That the State has manifested its intent to occupy the whole field is established by I.C. § 23-1030 which regulates the sizes of containers that may be sold in this state and by I.C. § 23-1007 which governs the sale of beer in kegs.[4]
+That the State has manifested its intent to occupy the whole field is established by

 “No brewer, dealer, or wholesaler shall, without permission of the director, adopt or use any container for beer, differing in size from the following:

-.... whole barrels half-barrels quarter-barrels eighth-barrels"
+whole barrels

 In State v.
 Barsness, 102 Idaho 210, 628 P.2d 1044 (1981), this Court recently held that a Boise city ordinance which was more restrictive than the state provision governing the same subject was pre-empted by state law.
-In that case state law required emergency vehicles to utilize an audible or visible signal, I.C. § 49-606, and the Boise City Code required emergency vehicles to use both audible and visible signals.
-We there held that, "[a]ssuming such conflict exists, the provisions of a city ordinance must yield to provisions of the state statute."
-102 Idaho at 211, 638 P.2d at 1045.
-Similarly, in the present case, the ordinance in question is more restrictive than state law and so should be struck down.
+In that case state law required emergency vehicles to utilize an audible or visible signal,

 I would therefore hold that appellant, as a person affected by this ordinance, has standing to determine the legality of this ordinance which I deem questionable in light of the statutory provisions cited above.

-[1] The pertinent sections read:
+1. The pertinent sections read:

 “SECTION TWO